Infra

 Otherwise, code point substring is likely to be better.
 For example, the code point substring from 0 with length 1 within "👽" is "👽", whereas the code unit substring from 0 with length 1 within "👽" is the string containing the single surrogate U+D83B.

-2. Return a byte sequence whose length is equal to input’s code point length and whose bytes have the same values as the values of input’s code points, in the same order.
+To isomorphic encode an isomorphic string input: return a byte sequence whose length is equal to input’s code point length and whose bytes have the same values as the values of input’s code points, in the same order.

 To ASCII lowercase a string, replace all ASCII upper alphas in the string with their corresponding code point in ASCII lower alpha.